jaredwray/keyv/README.md

 To post an issue, navigate to the "Issues" tab in the main repository, and then select "New Issue."
 Enter a clear title describing the issue, as well as a description containing additional relevant information.
 Also select the label that best describes your issue type.
 For a bug report, for example, create an issue with the label "bug."
 In the description field, Be sure to include replication steps, as well as any relevant error messages.

-If you're reporting a security violation, be sure to check out the project's [security policy](https://github.com/jaredwray/keyv/security/policy).
+If you're reporting a security violation, be sure to check out the project's [security policy](https://github.com/jaredwray/keyv/blob/main/SECURITY.md).

+Please also refer to our [Code of Conduct](https://github.com/jaredwray/keyv/blob/main/CODE_OF_CONDUCT.md) for more information on how to report issues.

 ## Ask a Question